 In this example, our mining company can chisel gold out of the bowels of the Earth at an average cost of $400 per ounce.
 These costs include the heavy equipment necessary to mine, the labor to get to the gold, the fuel and supplies, the depreciation of the enormous up-front capital investments to sink the shafts, all the administrative salaries, basically all the costs involved in running a gold-mining operation.
 Gold mining sure isn't cheap or easy!

 With a $400 cost, our company isn't doing well today with gold trading under $400.
 It is operating at a loss.
 If we expected $400 gold to persist into the foreseeable future, then investing in this company would be a foolish decision.
 There is no sense buying any stock only able to sell its product at or below cost.
-But if the gold price is expected to march higher in a gold bull, then this $400-cost company is an ideal investment.
+But if the gold price is expected to march higher in a

 Once the gold bull pushes the gold price to $425, our company is suddenly able to earn a $25 per ounce profit.
 It is not much, and depending upon the company's share price it may have a very high price-to-earnings ratio at $425 gold.
 Yet, even if it is trading at 100x earnings, this is right where contrarian investors want to buy it, when it starts showing profits in an ongoing gold bull.